ashleybaxter/iamashley/_posts/2017-05-25-my-first-100-customers.markdown

 In May of 2014 I launched Insurance by Jack.
 I've described this as my MVP, but I'm in two minds as to whether I should have ever taken that route.
 (I'll write a post dissecting where and why this business went wrong. <a href="/newsletter">Subscribe to my newsletter</a> if you don't want to miss it.)

 I did a lot of brand damage with this business.
-I had a website that did a great job at communicating my vision, but fell short where it actually mattered. _Delivering_ on that vision.
+I had a website that did a great job at communicating my vision, but fell short where it actually mattered—_delivering_ on that vision.

 People came to the web site with certain expectations, but those expectations weren't being met.
 People's first experience with Insurance by Jack was poor—and first impressions matter.

 On the other hand, some of the people that stumbled upon Insurance by Jack took an interest in where it _could_ go.
 They signed up to the newsletter or became followers on social media.
 Some of those leads are now With Jack customers.

+It validated the idea I had, but I do wish I could have made a better first impression.

-{% include image_full.html imageurl="/images/posts/pitching.jpg" title="Speaking about Insurance by Jack" caption="Speaking about taking a chance with Insurance by Jack, and how it may not be a success but a stepping stone to something else.
+{% include image_full.html imageurl="/images/posts/pitching.jpg" title="Speaking about Insurance by Jack" caption="Speaking about Insurance by Jack and how it may not be a success but a stepping stone to something else.
 Spoiler: It wasn't a success, but it was a stepping stone to what became With Jack." %}

 <strong>Lesson:</strong> Although I'm disappointed that Insurance by Jack delivered a poor first impression, it served a purpose despite its imperfections.
 I got a lot of mistakes out of the way and drummed up interest from people that would later become customers.